Cravity: 2022: Liberty: In Our Cosmos and New Wave

 On January 26, it was announced that Cravity would be making their comeback with the second part of their first studio album Liberty: In Our Cosmos, featuring the title track "Adrenaline" on February 22.
 On February 4, it was announced on social media that they had been chosen as special DJs for KBS Cool FM's "Station Z" radio show, with weekly appearances as units during February.

 On February 12, it was announced that 7 of the 9 members had tested positive for COVID-19 (later updated to 8 of the 9 members on February 16 and all 9 on February 20) and as a result, their comeback was postponed.
 On February 28, it was announced that their comeback would be rescheduled for March 22.
 With the release of their new promotion schedule, they also announced that they would be holding their first set of solo concerts at Olympic Hall within Seoul's Olympic Park on April 2 and 3.

 On March 22, Cravity released the second installment of their first studio album.
 The group started promoting their title track "Adrenaline" on Mnet's M Countdown.
 On March 30, Cravity released a choreography video for their song "Maybe Baby" from their second studio album.
 They subsequently began promotion of the song through SBS MTV The Show.

 On April 2, the group was awarded the "Silver Creator" award by TikTok for surpassing 1 million followers on the platform.
 On the same day, they were announced as part of the lineup for the 'KCON 2022 Premiere' in Chicago, their first appearance at the annual music festival.
+On April 14, Cravity celebrated their second anniversary with a surprise gift for their fans.
+The group released a special clip for their track "Late Night" from their album Liberty: In Our Cosmos.
+The released video contains clips from Cravity's first solo concert since their debut, "Center of Gravity".

 On May 31, Cravity released the promotional single "Vivid" through the Universe Music platform on the mobile application Universe.
 On June 30, Cravity successfully wrapped up their two-day sold-out concert entitled 'Cravity the 1st Fan–Con Center of Gravity' at Zepp Osaka Bayside in Japan.

 On July 20, Cravity confirmed their participation in the 'KCON 2022 US TOUR', which was held until September.
-The group participated as a representative of the next generation of K-pop artists, starting with 'KCON 2022 LA', held on August 19 to 21, followed by KCON editions in San Francisco, Minneapolis, Houston, Dallas, Atlanta, wrapping up their participation with 'KCON 2022 New York' on September 1.
+The group participated as a representative of the next generation of K-pop artists, starting with 'KCON 2022 LA', held on August 19 to 21, followed by KCON editions in San Francisco, Minneapolis, Houston, Dallas, Atlanta, wrapping up their participation with 'KCON 2022 New York City' on September 1.